 Nevertheless, make sure you get the right parts for your year, make and model.
 However, the most important factors remain the engine size and which camshaft position actuator solenoid valve you’re replacing.

 The parts listed here come in a few bucks cheaper than you’ll find at the dealership.
 This is why I’ll make a case for replacing both of the solenoids at the same time.
-We found the failure of both the exhaust and intake solenoids common.

 Even if you've only set a code P0110 chances are the exhaust cam position actuator solenoid valve is probably not too far behind in failing also.
 You don't have to worry about buying the wrong one when replacing both at the same time.